davidetacchini/overbot/README.md

 5. Rename `config.example.py` to `config.py`
 6. Edit the `config.py` file
 7. Use `python3 bot.py` to run the bot

-Note: It is recommended to run the latest stable version of [Python](https://www.python.org/doc/versions/)

 Contributing
 ------